 To learn more about the details and intricacies of a mission project Click Here

 We are currently in the planning stages of attempting two global mission projects this year.
-The first will be a return visit and new project to the nation of Rwanda that will take place in July.
-And the second will be in the nation of Thailand in November.
+The first will be a return visit and new project to the nation of Rwanda that will take place in August.
+And the second will be in the nation of Peruin November.
 Please prayerfully consider joining us in these endeavors.

-Some of the details of Project Rwanda 2017 are listed below and Thailand’s details will be added as the develop.
+Some of the details of Project Rwanda 2018 are listed below and Peru’s details will be added as they develop.

 Our mission projects always have and always will be Great Commission focused.
 For us this means being obedient in the command to “Go and make disciples of all nations…” This involves solid Biblically based evangelism which means the proclamation of the Gospel in its entirety and in its fullness.
-This year, as part of the team you will be trained on how to properly share the Gospel and call people to faith in Jesus Christ and then implement that which you have been trained during your time with us in either Rwanda (July 2017) or Thailand (November 2017).
+This year, as part of the team you will be trained on how to properly share the Gospel and call people to faith in Jesus Christ and then implement that which you have been trained during your time with us in either Rwanda (August 2018) or Peru (November 2018).
 Evangelism opportunities for you as a team member may include, but are not limited to, open air preaching, in-home evangelism, public proclamation at some of the humanitarian endeavors of the project, and street ministry.

 Fighting the Famine